 7. “The Age of your website helps you to rank better.”

-However, if you produce more (and better quality) content, consistently, and keep your site updated, there’s a chance you could outrank an older website.
+However, if you produce more (and better quality) content consistently and keep your site updated, there’s a chance you could outrank an older website.

-It’s hard to do though because older, more established websites have more resources for research and distribution and have more content.
+It’s hard to do, though, because older, more established websites have more resources for research and distribution and have more content.

 Next, if you think buying an old website domain will help, you are mistaken.
-Unless you also get all of the website’s content too, of course.
+Unless you also get all of the website’s content, too, of course.

 8. “ALL backlinks improve your rank.”

 Backlinks are a potent factor in ranking a website; however, they can either help you or harm you if not handled right.
-Sure, it may seem like the more, the better but that is not always the case.
+Sure, it may seem like the more, the better, but that is not always the case.
 You want to make sure all backlinks are relevant to the content that they are linking.
 Irrelevant sites and sites with tons of links connecting to your site will either harm your rank or do nothing.
-Plus, low-quality backlinks won’t send quality traffic that you need. (search engines KNOW!)
+Plus, low-quality backlinks won’t send the quality traffic that you need. (search engines KNOW!)